-Colts Linebacker, Edwin Jackson, Killed By Suspected Drunk Driver Ahead of Super Bowl LII
+Colts Linebacker Edwin Jackson Killed By Suspected Drunk Driver Ahead Of Super Bowl LII

 Jackson’s team put out a statement praising his personality and hard work.
 They added that he was “well-respected” among the people who knew him and that his teammates will miss him.
 They ended the statement by offering their thoughts and prayers to the family of both men who lost their lives.

-As Indy Star reports, Jackson joined the Colts’ roster late in the 2015 season but he started playing in games for the team in 2016.
+As the Indianapolis Star reports, Jackson joined the Colts’ roster late in the 2015 season, but he started playing in games for the team in 2016.
 During that year, he appeared in all 16 Colts games and started in eight.
 Jackson became one of the Indianapolis Colts’ top three tacklers during the season, achieving over 65 stops.
 An unfortunate injury during the preseason meant that Jackson was sidelined during all of the 2017 season and he was placed on the reserved list.
 He had been trying to recover from the injury so that he could start playing in games again during the 2018 season.

-Originally from Atlanta, Jackson played high-school football and was involved in wrestling as well.
+Originally from Atlanta, Jackson played high school football and was involved in wrestling as well.
 He also played for the Arizona Cardinals before he joined the Indianapolis Colts three years ago.